 Regardless of battery type, the battery storage cabinet must be kept out of the sun and in as cool a place as practical to extend battery life.
 Every battery storage system also requires ventilation.
-The Battery storage cabinet must be ventilated to the outdoors; vents need to be at the high and low points in the cabinet.
-Although placing batteries within a dwelling is rare, if this is the best battery location due to severe outside or garage temperatures, consider applying ventilation requirements that are used for combustion water heaters.
-These requirements are readily understood by local inspectors, or Authorities Having Jurisdiction (AHJ's), and provide several times the necessary ventilation for most residential-scale battery systems.
-Refer to the battery manufacturer for more detail.
+The battery storage cabinet must be ventilated to the outdoors; vents need to be at the high and low points in the cabinet.
+Although placing batteries within a dwelling is rare, it is sometimes the only reasonable location due to severe outside or garage temperatures.
+In these installations apply local ventilation requirements that are used for combustion water heaters.
+These requirements provide several times the necessary ventilation for most residential-scale battery systems and are often referred to by local inspectors.
+Refer to the battery manufacturer for more detail on ventilation requirements.